-The Pixel HUT is a visual and interactive structure – part architecture design, part performance installation – that challenges the identity and function of the primitive hut.
-It’s an ongoing interdisciplinary research project by HUT Architecture in collaboration with Universal Assembly Unit and Dinner at 29.
+The Pixel HUT is a visual and interactive structure – part architecture design, part performance installation – challenging the identity and function of the primitive hut, which has now been presented in three different iterations.
+It’s an ongoing interdisciplinary design research project by HUT Architecture in collaboration with Universal Assembly Unit and Dinner at 29.

 “The primitive HUT is not only the origin of built form, but is also the very personification of all that is right in architecture”, wrote Abbe Laugier in 1753.
 In an age when the traditional notion of shelter and intimate community rituals are increasingly played out on social media, Pixel HUT, a collaboration between HUT Architecture and Universal Assembly Unit, re-designs the hut, creating an immersive digital experience encouraging interaction by visitors with the physical structure through the use of their smart phones.